 Many people who sit to meditate, who can remain focused throughout an entire practice, cannot be distracted, who have serenity and concentration.
 The ability to focus on one thing without distraction is true serenity.

-“…who are free from cravings [egotistical desires] and are desirous of liberation.” ―Atma Bodha 1:1
+…who are free from cravings [egotistical desires] and are desirous of liberation (Meaning: the complete emancipation of the consciousness from conditions).

 So, what is this knowledge?
 It has nothing to do with books, with reading from a scripture, or simply limiting oneself to lecture.
 Instead, this is direct knowledge, knowing oneself, conscious wisdom, which the Greeks have called Gnosis, the Sufis called Marif’ah in Arabic, the Kabbalists of Israel have called Da’ath.